Likvid Bank Cloud Foundation

 • End-to-End Implementation

-• Step 4: Verify Platform Availability
+• Step 3: Verify the Platform Integration

-• Using the Platform
+• Testing the Platform

 • Managing Changes